Cyclokitty/lambdaschool2/README.md

 ## Instructions
 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* for loop
+		* use a for loop to reach each item inside an array
 	* && || !
+		* && means and for comparison
+		* || means or for comparison
 	* Array
+		* is a group of items.
+Can be strings or numbers, or mix of any of the js data types
 	* git
+		* version control system for computer programs
 	* GitHub
+		* it stores computer programs in repositories and maintains version control for those programs

 2. Install git.  https://git-scm.com/downloads

 3. Fork and clone this repo.
 When you need to commit use the following commands.

 	* git status
 	* git add --all
 	* git status